theolivenbaum/resin/README.md

 	git clone git@github.com:kreeben/resin.git

 Open VS and build Resin.sln in "Release" mode.
-Then follow along if you please.
-There is no time for coffee, if you don't already have it in your lefty hand, because this will be brief.
+Then follow along if you please, this shall be brief.

 ####Here's a document